-Three years ago in January the iconic 1000-year-old Pioneer Cabin Tree, also known as Tunnel Tree, was toppled over by a strong storm that hit Calaveras Big Trees State Park in California.
-Since it’s January, we’d like to bring back the story to honor its memory.
+In January 2017, the iconic 1000-year-old Pioneer Cabin Tree, also known as Tunnel Tree, was toppled over by a strong storm that hit Calaveras Big Trees State Park in California.
+Since it was so well-loved, we’d like to bring back the story to honor its memory.

 The Pioneer Cabin tree has fallen!
 This iconic and still living tree – the tunnel tree – enchanted many visitors.
 The storm was just too much for it.
 Thank you, Jim Allday, for the word and the photos.

 Posted by Calaveras Big Trees Association on Sunday, January 8, 2017

 The tree was one of the most famous trees in the United States and drew thousands of visitors to the area each year.
 Its exact height was unknown but it was said to be over 100 feet tall and 33 feet wide.

 Calaveras Big Trees Association wrote on Facebook, “The Pioneer Cabin tree has fallen!
 The tunnel tree enchanted many visitors.
 The storm was just too much for it.”

 The tree was a giant sequoia tree, which is the largest type of tree in the world.
 Giant sequoias are known to grow up to 325 feet tall and live thousands of years.
 This specific tree was carved out in the early 1880s because its trunk was already partially hallowed out due to a lighting strike and forest fires.
 So they wanted to make a proper tunnel for tourists to walk through.